 Ali Shaheed Muhammad (born August 11, 1970) is a rapper/hip-hop artist who enjoyed moderate fame as a member of A Tribe Called Quest.
 The group consisted of 3 people, Ali, Q-Tip, and Phife Dawg and they released 5 albums.
 After they disbanded, Ali formed a group called Lucy Pearl.
 He also released his debut solo album, Shaheedullah And Stereotypes, on October 12, 2004, featuring a cameo by Chip-Fu of the Fu-Schnickens.

-Ali Shaheed Muhammad (born August 11, 1970, Brooklyn, New York) is an American hip hop DJ and producer who enjoyed a great deal of fame as a member of A Tribe Called Quest.
+Ali Shaheed Muhammad (born August 11, 1970) is an American hip hop DJ, rapper, producer who enjoyed a great deal of fame as a member of A Tribe Called Quest.
 With Q-Tip and Phife Dawg, the group released five studio albums from 1990 to 1998.

 Ali Shaheed Muhammad is Muslim.
 Together with Jay Dee and Q-Tip, he formed the music production collective The Ummah.